microsoft/ADBench/docs/cpp/Modules.md

     add_library("YourModule" MODULE)
     ```

-    Note that [run-all.ps1](../Architecture.md#global-runner) expects the directory name to be equal to the module binary name but with a lowercase first letter.
+    Note that [global runner](../GlobalRunner.md) expects the directory name to be equal to the module binary name but with a lowercase first letter.
 2. Add the following line to `/src/cpp/modules/CMakeLists.txt`:
     ```cmake
     add_subdirectory ("YourModule")